TheSlateGray/realpython/primer-on-jina-templating/README.md

 - Variables are set as `{{% variable_name %}}`.
 - Conditionals are set as `{% if %}`, `{% else %}`, `{% endif %}` blocks.
 - Loops are set in `{% for loop in loops %}` to `{% endfor %}` blocks.
+- "Using `context` as a name for the collection that stores the variables for a template is a convention.

 ## Original Author